Roethlisberger shines, Steelers hold off Buccaneers 30-27 | New Country 923

+“At the end of the day we just wanted to get out of here with a win,” cornerback Joe Haden added.
+“It wasn’t a good-looking win at all.
+They made a lot of plays on us, but at the end we made some big stops.”

+Roethlisberger threw for 353 yards and three touchdowns, with all but 80 yards of that production coming while the Steelers were building a 30-10 halftime lead.

 Vance McDonald scored on a 75-yard pass play and finished with four catches for 112 yards.
-Brown and Ryan Switzer also had first-half TD receptions for Pittsburgh, which led 30-10 at halftime.
+Brown and Ryan Switzer also had first-half TD receptions for Pittsburgh, which had been winless through two games for the first time since 2013.

-The Steelers’ defense forced four turnovers, including three first-half interceptions of Ryan Fitzpatrick, the 35-year-old journeyman who threw for 819 yards and eight touchdowns in two victories to begin Tampa Bay’s season.
+The Pittsburgh defense did its part, too, forcing four turnovers, including three first-half interceptions of Ryan Fitzpatrick, the 35-year-old journeyman who threw for 819 yards and eight touchdowns in two victories to begin Tampa Bay’s season.

 Fitzpatrick, the only player in NFL history to open a season with consecutive games with over 400 yards passing and four touchdowns, tried his best to create “FitzMagic” again in his third start in place of the suspended Jameis Winston.